homeymusic/mami.codi.R/man/thoughts/Gabor.md

 Wavelength ratio precision x Frequency ratio precision = Number of the order one

+One observation happens in a “characteristic rectangle” in the space-time diagram.

 The conventional language is a blocker for me.
 When time is frozen and we measure the wavelength in the cochlea that is a purely spatial observation.
 But the convention is to label that a frequency measured in